SirPepe/ornament/Readme.md

 ```

 In this case, the property `foo` always represents a string.
 Any non-string
 value gets converted to strings.
-When used with `@attr()`, if the attribute gets
+When used with `@attr()`, if the content
-removed, the value that was used to initialize the accessor (in this case
+attribute gets removed, the value that was used to initialize the accessor (in
-`"default value"`) is returned.
-The same happens when the property is set to
+this case `"default value"`) is returned.
+The same happens when the IDL
-`undefined`.
-If the accessor was not initialized with a value, the empty string
+attribute is set to `undefined`.
+If the accessor was not initialized with a
-is used.
+value, the empty string is used.

 ### Transformer `href()`